Medulla oblongata: Development

-The medulla oblongata forms in fetal development from the myelencephalon.
-The final differentiation of the medulla is seen at week 20 gestation.
+The medulla oblongata forms in prenatal development from the myelencephalon, a secondary brain vesicle derived from the rhombencephalon.
+The final differentiation of the medulla is observed around 20 weeks of gestation.

 Neuroblasts from the alar plate of the neural tube at this level will produce the sensory nuclei of the medulla.
 The basal plate neuroblasts will give rise to the motor nuclei.